Aquaveo/NWM-BigQuery-Tutorial/docs/source/Add Stream Feature Layers.rst

 2. Solution
 -----------
-This concludes the Add Stream Feature Layers portion of the nWM BigQuery Tutorial.
+This concludes the Add Stream Feature Layers portion of the NWM BigQuery Tutorial.
 You can view the solution on GitHub at https://github.com/Aquaveo/tethys-bigquery/tree/Step-3-Complete or clone it as follows:

 .. code-block:: bash